Mimansa-sudo/Create-a-Brand-Concept-for-something-you-love./README.md

 # Create-a-Brand-Concept-for-something-you-love.
-This is project for the branding of a company.
+This is a project for the branding of a company.
 Contributors
 Arjama Pal
 Kunal Singh Patel